Siddhartha41210-git/Discord-DM-Bot/Readme.md

 Enter your username: sid
 Type '1' to confirm you are not a bot: 1
 Enter recipient user ID: 1246520830989434903
-sid: Hello there!
+sid: Yoo?
-sid: How are you?
+yoosid: How are you?
+sid: I'm fine
 ```

 ## 📋 Error Handling

 - If the bot fails to send a message, it will print an appropriate error message in the terminal.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests if you have suggestions for improvements or want to contribute new features.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📜 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

 ## 🙏 Acknowledgements